dotnet/docs/docs/framework/wcf/samples/volatile-queued-communication.md

  The MSMQ queue name is specified in the appSettings section of the configuration file.
 The endpoint for the service is defined in the system.serviceModel section of the configuration file and specifies the `netMsmqBinding` binding.

 > [!NOTE]
 >  The queue name uses a dot (.) for the local machine and backslash separators in its path when creating a queue using <xref:System.Messaging>.
-The [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)] endpoint address specifies a net.msmq: scheme, uses "localhost" for the local machine and forward slashes in its path.
+The Windows Communication Foundation (WCF) endpoint address specifies a net.msmq: scheme, uses "localhost" for the local machine and forward slashes in its path.

  The assurances and durability or volatility of messages are also specified in the configuration.